 Because of my mother’s sudden critical illness when I was six, my childhood was interrupted and I became a too-serious adult.
 Maybe you did, too.
 I learned how to appear to be having fun, but inside I was numb.

-Yesterday I received an e-mail from my sister wishing me a happy birthday.
+Some time ago I received an e-mail from my sister wishing me a happy birthday.
 The message she wrote brought tears.
 With her permission, I’m sharing it with you.

 Long, long (lllooooonnnnggg) ago, you were 6.
 Six is a significant age.
 That’s when a child first becomes aware that she is NOT the center of the universe.
 You were 6 when the mother-figure in your family abandoned you.
 She came back, but weakened and facing a long recovery.
 You’ve always said that had a profound effect on you.
 And I’ve always thought…well, let’s just say I didn’t give that event the same importance that you did.